- Home

 Becoming a registered clown, an honorary graduate of Keele University, and achieving his life-long dream of working for Stoke City FC, Neil accomplishes everything simply by asking and being kind to people.

-In our ever critical world, Marvellous is an inspiring film that reminds us how much of a difference having a positive outlook on life can make.
+In our ever-critical world, Marvellous is an inspiring film that reminds us how much of a difference having a positive outlook can make.
 As Neil wisely said, “I’ve always wanted to be happy, so I decided to be.”

 4. Philadelphia (1993)

-Out of fear that it might compromise his career at a powerful law firm in Philadelphia, Andrew Beckett (Tom Hanks) does anything he can to hide his homosexuality and HIV status.
+Out of fear that it might compromise his career at a powerful law firm in Philadelphia, Andrew Beckett (Tom Hanks) does everything he can to hide his homosexuality and HIV status.

-However, after his colleagues discover his secret, Beckett is fired and faces a long fight for justice with the help of Joe Miller (Denzel Washington) – the only lawyer willing to help him.
+However, after his colleagues discover his secret, Beckett is fired and faces a long fight for justice with the help of Joe Miller (Denzel Washington) – the only lawyer willing to help.

 Heartfelt and moving, Philadelphia is inspired by the real-life experiences of Geoffrey Bowers, who was the plaintiff in one of the first AIDS discrimination cases to go to a public hearing.
-It’s a powerful acknowledgment of the suffering caused by the devastating lies connected with AIDS.
+It’s a powerful acknowledgement of the suffering caused by the devastating lies connected with the AIDS epidemic.

 5. The Intouchables (2011)